Antibodies and drugs

-The procedure of 7 weeks’ CUMS exposure was performed as previously [21, 22].
-Briefly, all stress-exposed rats were subjected to 3 or 4 following stressors each day, such as water or food deprivation for 24 hours, empty water bottles for 2 hours, cold room (4 °C) for 2 hours, hot room (45 °C) for 15 minutes, cage tilt for 16 hours, continuous overnight lighting for 12 hours, soiled cage (200 ml of water spilled onto the bedding) for 12 hours, grouped housing in one cage (4-5 per cage) for 12 hours, strobe lighting (200 flashes/minute) for 4 hours, intermittent white noise (85 dB) for 6 hours.
+The procedure of CUMS was performed as we previously reported[20, 21].
+Briefly, all stress-exposed rats were subjected to three or four following stressors each day, such as water or food deprivation for 24 hours, empty water bottles for 2 hours, cold room (4 °C) for 2 hours, hot room (45 °C) for 15 minutes, cage tilt for 16 hours, continuous overnight lighting for 12 hours, soiled cage (200 ml of water spilled onto the bedding) for 12 hours, grouped housing in one cage (4-5 per cage) for 12 hours, strobe lighting (200 flashes/minute) for 4 hours, intermittent white noise (85 dB) for 6 hours.
 The procedure was repeated for 7 weeks.
 The Ctrl rats were left undisturbed throughout with the exception of general handling (i.e., regular cage cleaning, water or food deprivation for SPT, and measuring body weight).
 Every week, SPT and weight weighing were performed.

 SPT consists of 7 days of training phase, 24 hours of food and water deprivation phase, and 1 hour of testing phase.
 As previously, we trained the rat to consume 1.5% water sucrose solution for 1 hour (9:30 am-10:30 am) every day to adapt to novelty in the training phase.
 Then, the rat was deprived of food and water for 24 hours.
 In testing phase, rats were allowed free access to two pre-weighed bottles (containing water or 1.5% sucrose solution) for 1 hour.
 The sucrose preference was calculated as a percentage sucrose consumption × 100/ (water consumption + sucrose consumption).